Home » Blog » Zucchini Parmesan Frittata

 Print Recipe Pin Recipe

-Wake up to this Zucchini & Parmesan Frittata this weekend.
-Light and fluffy eggs filled with sharp Parmesan cheese thinly sliced sauteed zucchini.
-This frittata is completely cooked on the stove top so there is no oven required to finish it off.
-Make it for your next weekend brunch.
+Wake up to this Zucchini Parmesan Frittata this weekend.
+Light and fluffy eggs filled with sharp Parmesan cheese and thinly sliced sauteed zucchini.

 Prep Time10 minutes